Mpox: Symptoms, testing, care and treatment

 Symptoms

-The rash usually lasts between 14 and 28 days and changes through different stages.
-It finally forms scabs that later fall off.
-The rash can be accompanied by general symptoms such as:
+The rash usually lasts for 2 to 4 weeks and changes through different stages.
+Finally, scabs form and later fall off.
+The rash can be accompanied by symptoms such as:

-If you have symptoms, you should:
+If you have symptoms, you should immediately:

 Learn more about: